Rat King (Teenage Mutant Ninja Turtles): Archie Comics

 In Archie Comics Teenage Mutant Ninja Turtles Adventures series, the Rat King is given the name Lord Ha'ntaan.
 The Rat King's first appearance in the Archie Comics is in issue eleven, where the Turtles encounter him while searching for the Shredder in the sewers.
 The Rat King allows the Turtles to pass him unhindered and tells them where the Shredder is, after Leonardo proves that he and his brothers mean him and his rat subjects no harm.

 The Rat King has an extended role in "The Future Shark Trilogy", which reveals him to be still active several decades in the future (showing no signs of having aged at all).
 After the future version of Donatello exterminated most of the world's rat population, in a future where floods following global warming causing rats to enter the houses in the towns, the Rat King declares war on him and his allies for killing so many of his "children".
 Though mentioned throughout "The Future Shark Trilogy", the Rat King only appears in person in the story-arc's last issue, which has him engaging in a battle royal with the Turtles, their allies and several other villains.
 The Rat King is defeated in the issue after Verminator X accidentally floods the room everyone is in, washing the Rat King and his rats away.

 Teenage Mutant Ninja Turtles (2003–2009)

-In the 2003 Teenage Mutant Ninja Turtles the Rat King (who is never referred to as such and voiced by David Zen Mansley) appears in the episode "I, Monster", which is an adaptation of his first appearance in the Mirage Comics.
+In the 2003 Teenage Mutant Ninja Turtles, the Rat King (who is never referred to as such and voiced by David Zen Mansley) appears in the episodes "Bishop's Gambit" and later "I, Monster", which is an adaptation of his first appearance in the Mirage Comics.
+Flashbacks reveal the character as "Slayer", Agent Bishop's prototype clone/super soldier mixed with Splinter's DNA.
+After a fight floods Bishop's lab, he retreats to the sewers with no memories and battles the Turtles again.
 Instead of dying like in the comics, the Rat King survives the fall into the silo after his fight with Leonardo.

-Throughout "I, Monster", various flashbacks reveal the origin of this series' version of the Rat King; the episode reveals the Rat King was originally the Slayer, from the episode "Bishop's Gambit", a prototype bio-mechanical cyborg super soldier created by Agent Bishop using genetically manipulated, alien, the turtles, his own and Splinter's DNA.
-The Slayer was meant to be used to fight off any alien threats and was given a test run against the Turtles, who broke into Bishop's laboratory looking for the kidnapped Splinter.
-The Slayer was presumed destroyed when a fight between him, the Turtles, Splinter and Bishop flooded the agent's lab.
-In actuality, the Slayer survived and was sent hurdling through the sewers, eventually being deposited near the industrial park the events of "I, Monster" take place in.
-Losing several of his robotic parts, cloaking device and healing ability, the Slayer degenerated into an even more monstrous form, becoming the Rat King.

-The Rat King makes a later appearance in the episode "Wedding Bells and Bytes", secretly watching Casey and April's wedding near the end of the episode with a smile.